ibm-cloud-docs/satellite/cli-reference.md

 ### `ibmcloud sat host update`
 {: #host-update}

-Update information about your compute host, such as labels.
+Update information about your compute host, such as the zones and host labels that are used for [host autoassignment](/docs/satellite?topic=satellite-hosts#host-autoassign-ov).
+You can update only available hosts, not hosts that are assigned to a resource such as a cluster.
 {: shortdesc}

 ```
-ibmcloud sat host update --location LOCATION --host HOST [--host-label "LABEL"] [-q]
+ibmcloud sat host update --location LOCATION --host HOST [--host-label "KEY=VALUE"] [--zone ZONE] [-q]
 ```
 {: pre}